wradlib/wradlib/doc/source/gettingstarted.rst

 Installing Python
 -----------------

-In order to run *wradlib*, you need to have a Python interpreter installed on your local computer. *wradlib* will be guaranteed to work with a particular Python version, however, we will not guarantee upward or downward compatibility at the moment. **The current version of wradlib is designed to be used Python 2.7, but most features are also known to work under Python 2.6**.
+In order to run *wradlib*, you need to have a Python interpreter installed on your local computer. *wradlib* will be guaranteed to work with a particular Python version, however, we will not guarantee upward or downward compatibility at the moment. **The current version of wradlib is designed to be used with Python 2.7, but most features are also known to work under Python 2.6**.

 *wradlib* was not designed to be a self-contained library.
 Besides extensive use of Numpy and Scipy, you *might* need to install additional libraries before you can use *wradlib*.
 See `Dependencies`_ for a full list of dependencies.
 Under **Linux**, the Python interpreter is usually pre-installed and installation of additional packages as well as dependency management is supposed to be easy.